VaAndCob/ESP32-OBD2-Gauge/README.md

 A fully functional code-updated
 Last Update: September 27th, 2024

-This is ESP32 OBD2 Gauge for vehicles that are compatible with obd2 (Special made for FORD vehicle)
+This is an ESP32 OBD2 Gauge for vehicles that are compatible with obd2 (Special made for FORD vehicle)
  - Prototype https://youtu.be/PkQaUJbzTNM
  - Current Model Short Demo https://youtu.be/vvBIeim7XTE